rfd3344/jh-codeTest/README.md

 - You may have questions as you interpret and implement the component, use your best judgment – we're interested in understanding your decisions.

 - When you have finished, zip up the solution/repository and send back to us. _Please do not publish your work to a public repository or hosting service._

+# Code Explanation

+## How to start
+- run `npm i && npm start`
+- the server is running on `http://localhost:3000/`

+## Additional Info
+1. Initial starting values can be set at at `src/constant/histogram`.
+All following value can be reset: `MIN_YAXIS`, `SVG_WIDTH`, `SVG_HEIGHT` and `INITIAL_STATE`.
+2. For additional library, only `prop-types` library is imported for React props type checking.
+3. I did not write any test code as it is mentioned as `no need for: Tests`.